PySimpleGUI/PySimpleGUI/docs/cookbook.md

 # Exiting a Window

-For persistent windows, you will find this if statement immediately following every `window.read` call you'll find in this document and likely all of the demo programs:
+For persistent windows, you will find this if statement immediately following every `window.read` call you'll find in this document and likely all the demo programs:

 ```python
 if event in (sg.WIN_CLOSED, 'Quit'):
     break
 ```

 or this version which is easier for beginners to understand.
-They perfect exactly the same check.
+They preform exactly the same check.

 ```python